 Users may create point, line string, area, monitoring or stereo orders by inputting various parameters in the order creation windows below:

-Point orders allow you to capture a specific point - a 5 km x 5 km box will automatically be added around your coordinates.
+Point orders allow you to capture a specific point - a 2 km radius circle is automatically added to your coordinates representing the guaranteed area to be collected.

 Line String Order